-Notably, the Parent Survey response rate was 94%, and 96% of families rated the school positively on dimensions such as school fit and safety.
+Notably, the Parent Survey response rate was 81%, and 95% of families rated the school positively on dimensions such as school fit and safety.
 These ratings affirm the school's continued efforts to foster a welcoming and responsive environment.
-This year, Bright Star Schools shifted its approach toward family engagement, enveloping the work of a separate team into our Community Schools Manager department.
-This shift is very promising, and we are still fine-tuning the distribution of work and communication between the district office supervisors and on-site staff.
-However, we are on-track to maintain our historically high family engagement.

 A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.